• P: 1300 790 110 | E: service@redwoodadvisory.com.au

 Whilst there is no minimum balance required to commence an SMSF, ASIC has raised a minimum balance of $200,000 to make the SMSF viable.
 However, this will depend on your SMSF Strategy which may include contributions including concessional and non concessional contributions which can quickly bump up your super.
 In relation to set up for a SMSF, the costs for establishment including a corporate trustee will be under $1000.
 The costs of preparing the Annual Return will be $98 a month measured as a fixed fee rather than a percentage of your balance which is the traditional method adopted by industry and retail fund.
 When deciding to establish your SMSF, it is important to compare the fees of your current fund with the administration fees of your SMSF.

-You May Also Like Tips and Traps of SMSF Property Development
+You May Also Like Property Depreciation Schedule for SMSF

 SMSF Investment Strategy